"""Convergence diagnostics for Monte Carlo simulations.

 def _calculate_autocorrelation(self, chain: np.ndarray, max_lag: int) -> np.ndarray:

-"""Calculate autocorrelation function.
+"""Calculate autocorrelation function using FFT.

 Args: